 Glufosinate is currently used to kill unwanted plants in landscape areas where a complete vegetation kill is desired (for example, around the base of shrubs, in sand traps on golf courses, or around fence and sign posts) in industrial, recreational, and public areas such as airports, schools, parking lots, roadsides, and railroad rights-of- way.
 It is also used as a directed spray (away from crop plants) around ornamental plants and in Christmas tree plantations, fruit and nut orchards, and vineyards.

-Glyphosate herbicides are “among the world’s most widely used herbicides.” and glyphosate is “the world’s leading agrochemical.”
-Although glyphosate herbicides have been popular since they were first marketed in 1974, their use in agriculture has expanded recently with the increased use of crops that have been genetically modified to tolerate glyphosate treatment.
+Glyphosate herbicides are “among the world’s most widely used herbicides.”
+Although glyphosate herbicides have been popular since they were first marketed in 1974, their use in agriculture has expanded in recent years with the increased use of crops that have been genetically modified to tolerate glyphosate treatment.
 Roundup is a popular brand name for glyphosate herbicides, although many other brand names are used.
 Glyphosate is marketed in more than 100 countries by a variety of manufacturers, but Bayer (which bought Monsanto) continues to be the major commercial supplier worldwide.

 Imazapic (Plateau, Cadre) is a relatively new herbicide classified as “reduced risk” by the U.S. Environmental Protection Agency.
 However, this does not mean that it is harmless to people and the environment.